At the initiative of Dr. Ved Chaudhary and Dr. Bishan Agrawal, the Hindi School was started on

 The enrollment continued to grow simply by word of mouth from the parents and teachers.
 By the third year, space requirements for classrooms had outgrown the space available in the library.
-Therefore, the program was moved to Frank Defino Central School.
+Therefore, in September 2004 the program was moved to Frank Defino Central School.
 Starting from September 2018, the program is moved to Marlboro Memorial Middle School.

 At present over 150 students are enrolled and seven levels of classes are offered (from Beginner to Superior).
 There are more than fifteen regular and backup teachers in addition to Dr. Bishan Agrawal who has been continuously guiding the program as the school Principal.